jekor/hesh/README.markdown

 # hesh - Haskell Extensible Shell

-hesh automates a set of shortcuts that make writing scripts in Haskell more convenient. hesh is not an interpreter or compiler itself; instead it transforms your single-file script into a complete Haskell program and then compiles it to a native binary.
+hesh makes writing scripts in Haskell easier.
+It automates a set of shortcuts that make writing scripts in Haskell more convenient.

+hesh does not have an interactive mode; it's intended for scripts. hesh is not an interpreter or compiler itself; instead it transforms your single-file script into a complete Haskell program and then compiles it to a native binary.

 ## Automatic Cabal File Generation